-I am a plant biologist with a deep interest in early plant and plastid evolution, currently working as a DFG Research Fellow on streptophyte algae in John Archibald’s lab at Dalhousie University.
+I am a plant biologist with a deep interest in early plant and plastid evolution, currently working as a postdoctoral fellow on streptophyte algae in John Archibald’s lab at Dalhousie University.
 Now, I continue this work on a DFG return grant in the Institute of Microbiology at the Technische Universität Braunschweig.

 September 2016 – March 2019 | Postdoctoral Fellow | Dalhousie University, NS, Canada